 If you are connecting to their ADSL2+ service, they waive the $59 standard phone line activation fee and, wait for it…. waive the $299 new landline installation fee which you normally get charged if your premises never had an active Telstra landline before and a technician from Telstra needs to physically come to your premises.

-This is something no other Telco in this country offers!
+This is something no other Telco in Australia offers!

 That’s why this deal is so appealing if you are looking to get connected to ADSL for the first time (if you recently moved house for example).

-owned by Telstra, which is the same company that owns the bulk of the landline infrastructure in Australia (at least until the NBN becomes a viable alternative for the majority of Australians), has something to do with them agreeing to waive that fee… 😉
+The fact Belong are owned by Telstra, the company that owns the bulk of the landline infrastructure in Australia and therefore are the ‘gatekeepers’ of fixed broadband (at least until the NBN takes over that spot), probably has something to do with them agreeing to waive that fee… 😉

-Telstra is basically using their unique position in the marketplace to build up market share for their ‘baby’.
+Telstra is basically using their unique position in the marketplace to get marketshare for their ‘baby’.

 All of Belong’s plans include an option for a month to month plan (so that you are not locked-in) and you will never be slugged with extra usage charges for exceeding your data allowance.